stratumn/generators/agent-basic-js/files/README.md

 During development and testing, the segments will be saved to a RethinkDB database.
 A Docker container is created for the database.
 {{- end}}
+{{- if eq $store "elasticsearchstore"}}
+During development and testing, the segments will be saved to a ElasticSearch database.
+A Docker container is created for the database.
+{{- end}}

 ## Run tests